aakarsh-koppula/Simple-Programming-language-in-Ruby/ReadMe.md

 id list COMBINE -	The value bound to id is appended to the list bound to
 			list.
-The value bound to id (i.e., an integer or a list) becomes the rst element of the list bound to list.
+The value bound to id (i.e., an integer or a list) becomes the first element of the list bound to list.
 			If id is bound to a list l1, l1 will become the rst element of list

 list1 list2 COPY -	The list bound to list1 is deep-copied and bound to identifier
 			list2.

-identifier1 identifier2 HEAD - 	The rst element of the list bound to identifier1 is bound to
+identifier1 identifier2 HEAD - 	The first element of the list bound to identifier1 is bound to
 				identifier2.
 This list is not modied